The Abu Dhabi Green Pass and Alhosn Covid-19 app explained for residents and newcomers to Abu Dhabi

 If you have a positive PCR test the Alhosn app will turn Red and you will need to report to the nearest COVID assessment centre immediately.

 Some public buildings may require you to have a negative PCR test result within 48/72/96 hours, in addition to showing the Green Alhosn.

 - If you have an approved exemption then you must get a PCR test every 7 days to keep your Alhosn Green.

 - Children under 16 do not require a PCR test for green status.

 - New residents have a 60 day grace period to get their vaccinne.

 Frequently asked questions on the Abu Dhabi Green Pass

-We’ve done our best to update this information as at the system launch date of 15 June 2021:
+We’ve done our best to update this information as of the system launch date of 20 August 2021:

 The Alhosn or Al Hosn App can be downloaded from Apple or Google Play store.